 She/her/hers — for people who identify as female

 He/him/his — for people who identify as male

 They/them/theirs — for people who identify as non-binary

 She/they or they/him — for people with genderfluid identities

 Use pronouns that people request you use, even if you haven't heard them before.
 Respect how others express themselves and don't make assumptions based on appearance alone.

-There are many ways to define yourself, and this is just the beginning of understanding gender identity vs. gender expression.
-Continue exploring the gender spectrum to better understand and support yourself and others.
+There are many ways to define yourself, and this is just the beginning of understanding gender identity vs gender expression.
+Continue exploring the gender spectrum to understand better and support yourself and others.

 Connect with Rumie learners